-Proposals should adhere to the FAIR[7] data principles, adopt wherever relevant, data standards and data sharing/access good practices, and apply good practices for GDPR[8] compliant personal data protection.Sex and gender aspects should be considered, where relevant.
+Proposals should adhere to the FAIR data principles, adopt wherever relevant, data standards and data sharing/access good practices, and apply good practices for GDPR compliant personal data protection.
+Sex and gender aspects should be considered, where relevant.
 The topic requires the effective contribution of social sciences and humanities (SSH) disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.

-HORIZON-HLTH-2027-01-DISEASE-03: Long-term chronic conditions after post-viral or post-bacterial infections
+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

+HORIZON-HLTH-2026-01-DISEASE-03: Advancing research on the prevention, diagnosis, and management of post-infection long-term conditions